 Child Abuse and Neglect: DoD defines reportable child abuse and neglect as follows: Child abuse and neglect includes physical injury, sexual maltreatment, emotional maltreatment, deprivation of necessities, or combinations of these, by an individual responsible for the child's welfare under circumstances indicating that the child's welfare is harmed or threatened.
 The term encompasses both acts and omissions on the part of a responsible person.
 A "child" is a person under 18 years of age for whom a parent, guardian, foster parent, caretaker, employee of a residential facility or any staff person providing out of home care is legally responsible.
-Please refer to the latest CYS Operations Manual, the West Point CYS Standard Operating Procedures (SOPs, located in each facility) and the West Point "Home Alone" Policy (available from Army Community Service) for additional information on child abuse prevention, guidance, discipline, touch policy, accountability and supervision for children/youth, which requires the person with the first-hand knowledge of child abuse/neglect must take the steps as outlined below.

 Child Abuse Reporting: All CYS personnel are knowledgeable and considered "mandated reporters" who are required by law to report suspicions of child abuse and/or neglect.
-All CYS employees, contractors, volunteers, FCC Providers, FMWR partners, interns and support/administrative staff are to adhere to the following procedures for all suspected cases of abuse/neglect, which require:
+All CYS employees, contractors, volunteers, FCC Providers, FMWR partners, interns and support/administrative staff are to adhere to the following procedures for all suspected cases of abuse/neglect, which require personnel with the first-hand knowledge of the incident to:

 - a) Immediately report incident to the Installation Reporting Point of Contact (RPOC), the Military Police Desk, at (845) 938 3333. - b) Report the incident to the appropriate CYS program director immediately after notification to RPOC.
-(If the program director is unavailable, report the incident to the manager on duty.) - c) Directly report the incident to the New York State (NYS) Child Abuse Hotline for Mandated Reporters at (800) 635-1522.
-This is a mandatory reporting requirement per NYS law and does not substitute for notification of the RPOC.
+(If the program director is unavailable, report the incident to the manager on duty.) - c) Report the incident to the New York State (NYS) Child Abuse Hotline for Mandated Reporters at (800) 635-1522.